News overview

 Towards flexible Ebola vaccination strategies

 EBO-BOOST is a clinical trial investigating how Ebola booster vaccines can best be deployed.
-Although two vaccines are currently approved, it remains unclear how long protection lasts and what the optimal revaccination strategy is.
+Although two Ebola vaccine regimens are currently approved, it remains unclear how long protection lasts and what the optimal revaccination strategy is.
 The study compares different combinations in people who were previously vaccinated and examines whether combining different vaccines ("mix-and-match") is as safe and effective as repeating the same vaccine.
 Through this project, researchers aim to accelerate vaccine deployment during outbreaks, develop clear revaccination guidelines, and strengthen local epidemic preparedness.

-EBO-BOOST-study-participants-2 Blood sampling
+EBO-BOOST-study-participants-5 Blood sampling

 Ebola remains a threat

-The Ebola virus continues to pose a serious threat in Central and West Africa, particularly in the DRC.
+Since the discovery of the virus in 1976, multiple outbreaks have occurred, especially in countries in Central and West Africa, including the DRC.
 The disease causes severe symptoms such as high fever, vomiting, and internal bleeding, and has a high mortality rate.

-Since the discovery of the virus in 1976, multiple outbreaks have occurred, especially in countries in Central and West Africa, including the DRC.
-Mbandaka, the capital of Equateur Province with more than one million inhabitants, has experienced several epidemics in recent years, including as recently as 2022.
-Thanks to international efforts, vaccines have been developed that offer protection, but the duration of that protection is not yet fully understood.
+Mbandaka, the capital of Equateur Province with more than one million inhabitants, has experienced several outbreaks in recent years, including as recently as 2022.
+Thanks to international efforts, two vaccine regimens (by MSD and J&J) have been developed and licensed, but the duration of that protection remains unknown.
+This stresses the need for booster doses, but evidence-based revaccination guidelines are lacking.
 The EBO-BOOST project aims to address this gap.

 EBO-BOOST-study-participants-3 In the lab